-Now, as bike and barge pros, we share strategies for packing:
+Now, as bike barge Europe pros, we share strategies for packing:

 - Lay out all the clothes you plan to bring and discard anything that can’t be used in at least two outfits.
 (I use style apps to help me visualize these combinations – see my review of the Stylebook app)